Ruszów–Gozdnica railway: History

 The line was opened by the Lusatian Railway Company on 1 December 1896.
 It was built for and mainly used to transport Gozdnica's ceramic works.
 On 1 January 1939, the Lusatian Railway Company was nationalised, becoming part of the Deutsche Reichsbahn.
 At the time, it took between 18 and 22 minutes for a passenger train to cover the whole 8.42 km line.

-After World War II, the area was placed under Polish administration as the Oder–Neisse line became the new border between Germany and Poland.
-In the summer of 1945, the Red Army dismantled the tracks of the whole line to under 'war reparations'.
+After World War II, the area came under Polish administration.
+In the summer of 1945, the Red Army dismantled the tracks of the whole line under 'war reparations'.

 Since the line was crucial for transporting Gozdnica's ceramic works, the line was rebuilt, and reopened on 4 May 1947, by Polish State Railways.
 Two passenger trains ran on the line, one in the morning, and one in the evening.

 On 26 October 1962, passenger train services were withdrawn.
 Freight trains still ran until 1999, with the line remaining operational until it closed in 2006.
 The last train arrived into Gozdnica on 28 April 2002, a special tourist train service, operated by a Ty3-2 steam locomotive.